 - 1) Bank accounts (the situation as per 31/12/N-1 and 31/12/N and changes occurred during year N: ending balance, type of accounts, interest earned); - 2) The Financial Reports for Delegation Agreements/Contribution Agreements that were not yet closed on the basis of the information provided by the Commission in Annex 3 of the evaluation conclusions letter on the previous Audit opinion.
 These reports reflect cumulative figures since the start of each of the Delegation Agreements/Contribution Agreements.
 Hence, the coherence with figures reported in the previous year shall be checked.
-This implies that if the figures (and the underlying transactions) of the Yearly NA Report of year N-1 are adequately checked and if a clear cut-off between the transactions of calendar year N and those incurred and registered in the preceding calendar years can be made, the detailed checks of figures and underlying transactions can be limited to those incurred in calendar year; - 3) A reconciliation of totals included in all financial reports with accounting data; - 4) The data on recovery orders (the situation as per 31/12/N-1 and 31/12/N and changes occurred in year N); - 5) The data on cases of fraud (the situation as per 31/12/N-1 and 31/12/N and changes occurred in year N).
-The IAB also needs to check whether the NA has given an appropriate follow-up to
+This implies that if the figures (and the underlying transactions) of the Yearly NA Report of year N-1 are adequately checked and if a clear cut-off between the transactions of calendar year N and those incurred and registered in the preceding calendar years can be made, the detailed checks of figures and underlying transactions can be limited to those incurred in calendar year; - 3) A reconciliation of totals included in all financial reports with accounting data; - 4) The data on recovery orders (the situation as per 31/12/N-1 and 31/12/N and changes occurred in year N);

-"Closed" means that all final grant amounts have been determined and all payments in favour of grant beneficiaries have been made.
-Thus implicitly some ex-post checks might still be on-going and all refunds resulting from issued recovery orders might not yet have been cashed. outstanding fraud cases from the past (on which the NA should normally have reported on in the previous Yearly NA Reports).
+&quot;Closed" means that all final grant amounts have been determined and all payments in favour of grant beneficiaries have been made.
+Thus implicitly some ex-post checks might still be on-going and all refunds resulting from issued recovery orders might not yet have been cashed.